ryanfortner/ryanfortner.github.io/docs/about-me.md

 My distro of choice is Debian, but I am also a fan of Arch Linux and derivatives such as Manjaro.

-When not programming, I enjoy solving sudoku puzzles and listening to lo-fi music.
+When not programming, I enjoy solving sudoku puzzles and listening to instrumental music.
 I also love the outdoors, one of my favorite things to do is watch the sun set :)

 Currently, I'm slowly learning C and BASH programming, and learning more about 3D printing and Debian software packaging.